BET Awards Red Carpet Photos — Kat Graham & More

 The Love & Hip Hop beauty grabbed our attention from the moment she arrived.
 Clad in a cleavage-baring top and white bottoms, Tammy slayed the game with her sartorial choice.
 Bling was another go-to accessory for tonight’s star-studded award show, as the ladies always dazzle with their diamond-encrusted jewelry.
 Several other stars followed suit, opting for sparkling pieces to finalize their look.
 Did you see Justine Skye‘s sexy style choice?!
 We love the double-fabric frock with her fishtail braid!
 E! host Sibley Scoles flashed major leg in her sexy black dress, sending hearts racing!

 While the ladies sizzled, the guys also brought their A-game for the special occasion.
 King Keraun opted for a black suit with his shirt slightly opened, proving he was in it to win it!
-Johnny Wright wowed in his brightly-patterned suit, adding a bit of pizzazz with his fashion choice.
+Johnny Wright wowed in his brightly patterned suit, adding a bit of pizzazz with his fashion choice.
 Emmy nominated correspondent Scott Evans also looked hunky as can be in his simple ensemble, garnering plenty of attention with his megawatt smile.

 Comedian Leslie Jones is serving as host with the most, so of course she opted for custom Costello!
 It’s going to be a night of epic proportions, since A$AP Rocky, French Montana, Gucci Mane, Chris Brown, Swae Lee and more heavy-hitters are set to perform.
 Beyoncé is leading the pack with seven nominations in categories ranging from Best Female R&B/Pop Artist, Best Collaboration and more.
 There’s going to be some tough competition, and plenty of big names wore their BEST for the extra special occasion!